-It’s safe to say that your brand identity is more than a symbol or a logo, it’s the message that your company is built upon and sets the tone for how your customers/clients perceive and interact with you.
+It’s safe to say that in branding your brand identity is more than a symbol or a logo, it’s the message that your company is built upon and sets the tone for how your customers/clients perceive and interact with you.
 So, you can understand just how important it is to maintain the health and stability of your brand.

 Enter: Brand Audits.

 Often, the word audit is paired with taxes, or other menial tasks that you try to avoid.
 The reality is that brand audits sound a lot more complex than they actually are.
 So, let’s break it down.